MxV Rail: History

 The facility operations and maintenance for TTC has been the responsibility of a contractor since July 1972.
 Due to reduced funding that threatened to close TTC, the FRA entered a public-private partnership with AAR in 1982, who would take over "care, custody, and control" of the facility.
 AAR formed its TTCI subsidiary to administer the contract in 1998 and the contract was renewed periodically as a single-source award.

-In March 2021, the FRA awarded the operations and maintenance contract to ENSCO, Inc., who assumed responsibility for research and development, testing, engineering, and training services at TTC from TTCI starting in October 2022.
+In March 2021, the FRA awarded the operations and maintenance contract to ENSCO, who assumed responsibility for research and development, testing, engineering, and training services at TTC from TTCI starting in October 2022.
 In addition, ENSCO plans to expand the use of TTC to support more general ground transportation research.

 In April, TTCI announced plans to build a new, independent research facility in Pueblo after reaching an agreement with the Pueblo Economic Development Corporation (PEDCO).
 The new facility would be in the PuebloPlex industrial park (site of the former Pueblo Chemical Depot), just south of the TTC.

 In March 2022, the AAR announced that TTCI would be rebranded into MxV Rail, a name based on the mathematical formula for momentum: mass x velocity.